 Method 3: block level flag signaling and independent CPR mode

-In this method, CPR mode is signalled with a block level flag and can be signaled as CPR AMVP mode or CPR merge mode.
+In this method, CPR mode is signalled with a block level flag and can be signaled as CPR AMVP mode or CPR skip/merge mode.
 CPR mode is treated as the third prediction mode other than intra or inter prediction modes.
 The current picture is no longer included as one of the reference pictures in the reference picture list 0.
 The derivation process of motion vectors for CPR mode excludes all neighboring blocks in inter mode and vice versa.
 Bitstream conformance checks are no longer needed at the encoder and redundant mode signaling is removed.

+Method 4: block level flag signaling and independent CPR mode without HMVP and pairwise average merge candidate support for CPR

+On the top of method 3, HMVP and pairwise average merge candidate are removed from CPR merge derivation and MVP derivation process.